Shaoyi Peng

 To do our market research, I shamelessly asked the founders I'd just met if I could hang out in their offices.
 I would sit for hours like a creep, taking notes on how often employees visited the pantry, what they drank, and how much time they spent socializing.
 This on-the-ground recon is what ultimately led us to build an "office tea" brand.

 Once incorporated, we spent a grueling month perfecting the product.
-I worked with my uncle to test 13 different roasting profiles for our Dongding Oolong.
-We sourced filter bags from Japan, Taiwan, and the mainland until our apartment looked like a warehouse.
-The printing factory eventually told me to just sit with their technicians all day because my standards for the packaging were too obsessive.
+I worked with my uncle—a master with 36 years behind the leaf—to test 13 different ways of making Dongding Oolong.
+We sourced filter bags in every material and shape from suppliers in Japan, Taiwan, and the mainland, until we had enough samples to open a coffee shop.
+The printing factory eventually told me to just come sit with them for a full day and dial the quality in myself, because I kept sending the proofs back.

 What Entrepreneurship Actually Means